mitch-b/course-in-a-box/modules/client/_posts/2000-01-03-setting-up-the-core.markdown

     // ...
     ```

-    In order to use the properties of our Router, we need to *include* it in our UIComponent as a dependency.
-At the top of the `Component.js` file, add our require statement.
+    In order to use our custom Router, we need to *include* it in our UIComponent as a dependency.
+At the top of the `Component.js` file, you will find this require statement.

-1. Open `Component.js`
-1. Add this line near the top of the file:

-    ```js
-    jQuery.sap.declare("odatalabclient.Component");
-    jQuery.sap.require("odatalabclient.Router"); // added on line 2

-    // ...
-    ```

-1. Once we require our router class, we want to fire our initializer method.
-Put this line at the end of our `init` function in `Component.js`:

-    ```js
-        // ...
-        deviceModel.setDefaultBindingMode("OneWay"); // only set once, then read-only this.setModel(deviceModel, "device");

-        this.getRouter().initialize();
-    }
-    ```

 That should be enough of our Component/Router configuration.
+Let's make sure UI5 knows to use them!

 ## Adjust index.html to load our UIComponent instead of a NavContainer